 The dose is calculated based on your body weight at each administration.

-Children with pJIA will be given Tofidence once every 4 weeks through a drip in the vein (intravenous infusion) over one hour.
+Children with pJIA will be given Tocilizumab STADA once every 4 weeks through a drip in the vein (intravenous infusion) over one hour.

 Patients with COVID-19

-The usual dose of Tofidence is 8 mg for every kg of body weight.
+The usual dose of Tocilizumab STADA is 8 mg for every kg of body weight.
 A second dose may be required.

-If you are given more Tofidence than you should
+If you are given more Tocilizumab STADA than you should

-Since Tofidence is given by a doctor or nurse, it is unlikely that you will be given too much.
+Since Tocilizumab STADA is given by a doctor or nurse, it is unlikely that you will be given too much.
 However, if you are worried, talk to your doctor.

-If you miss a dose of Tofidence
+If you miss a dose of Tocilizumab STADA

-Since Tofidence is given by a doctor or nurse, it is unlikely that you will miss a dose.
+Since Tocilizumab STADA is given by a doctor or nurse, it is unlikely that you will miss a dose.
 However, if you are worried, talk to your doctor or nurse.

-If you stop being given Tofidence
+If you stop being given Tocilizumab STADA

-You should not stop using Tofidence without discussing with your doctor first.
+You should not stop using Tocilizumab STADA without discussing with your doctor first.

 If you have any further questions on the use of this medicine, ask your doctor or nurse.